Dear Friend of OCW,

 Attn: Annual Giving

-Gifts in U.S. dollars may be wired directly from your bank to MIT's bank by providing your bank with the following wire transfer instructions:
+Gifts in U.S. dollars and in foreign currency may be wired directly from your bank to MIT’s bank by providing your bank with the following wire transfer instructions:

 Yes.
 With your authorization, MIT can electronically debit your checking account on a monthly or quarterly basis.
 You choose the fixed amount and the frequency of deduction, the designation of your donation, and the duration of your donation period.
 To sign up, please complete an Electronic Funds Transfer Authorization Form and return it to the Office of the Recording Secretary along with a voided check (not a deposit slip).